Would you like to make 2021 a successful year for your projects? I’m sure you do. Especially as 2020 wasn’t exactly a stellar year for any of us.

 When you know what success looks like you can inspire, motivate and lead the team with a clear unifying vision.
 Help your team get hold of the vision and understand why they should care and how they can take ownership to be meaningfully involved.

-With the release of the Agile Practice Guide along with the PMBOK® Guide Sixth Edition, we can’t ignore PMI’s direction to incorporate adaptive life cycles such as agile, iterative or incremental life cycles into project and development life cycles.
+With the release of the Agile Practice Guide along with the PMBOK® Guide Seventh Edition, we can’t ignore PMI’s direction to incorporate adaptive life cycles such as

 External factors around projects are constantly changing at a breakneck speed which makes it challenging to definitively control the outcome without frequent course correction.